clinaresl/exm/README.md

 Calendar:

 ![Google Calendar example-1](https://github.com/clinaresl/exm/blob/main/figs/example-1.png)

+As it can be seen, the exams last by default one hour.
+This is not relevant indeed, as the time slots given in the input spreadsheet should be wide enough to allocate exams of any duration.

 Of course, the input spreadsheet might contain various sheets for scheduling the exams of different grades but maybe not all have to be scheduled. `exm` provides